sravyaysk/vitaFlow/examples/receipt_ocr/Object_Detection_API_README.md

 #### 5a.
 Label map
 The label map tells the trainer what each object is by defining a mapping of class names to class ID numbers.
 Use a text editor to create a new file and save it as labelmap.pbtxt in the ~/ROD/models/research/object_detection/training folder.
 (Make sure the file type is .pbtxt, not .txt !)
-In the text editor, copy or type in the label map in the format below (the example below is the label map for our Audio Video Connector Detector):
+In the text editor, copy or type in the label map in the format below (the example below is the label map for our Text Detector):
 ```
 item {
  id: 1